 Then I started putting money in a savings account every 2 weeks to save for a house.
 It became part of the intentional process of how I spent money.

 I tell you this story because a lot of times when I’m talking to clients about budgeting, they say a budget feels restrictive.
 Or it feels controlling.
-But the exact opposite happened for me.
+But the exact opposite happened to me.

 When I started planning and budgeting, I felt more powerful about my money.